waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

 Think about the sequence of steps you might use, e.g.

-1. think about the user experience (in this case irb)
+1. think about the user story
-2. create a corresponding feature test that fails
+2. create a corresponding manual feature test for irb
-3. create a minimal matching unit test
+3. create a minimal matching unit test or tests
-4. see the paired failing feature and unit tests
+4. see relation between the way the feature does not work and the unit test failures
 5. create the functionality in the application
 6. see the unit test pass and the feature test move to next fail
 7. loop back to step 3 until feature test passes